 - a.
-Allow for a wide range of municipal and community facilities such as day care, municipal offices, deed restricted housing, and similar municipal and community uses. - b.
-Strive to create a multi-tax district that provides facilities for the School District, the Library District, the Museum District, the town or similar governmental and quasi-governmental entities in order to promote the efficient use of limited tax dollars, shared multi-use facilities, and create more economic development and community vibrancy. - Work with TMVOA as the c. landowner to create a new mixeduse civic services facility adjacent to Mountain Village Boulevard.
-Provide space for day care at ground level, creating a strong relationship with the wetland to the north for educational opportunities.
-The upper two levels of the building should allow for expanded space for civic services, possible expanded workforce housing, or office space.
-Connect, via stairs and elevator, to a below ground tunnel under Mountain Village Boulevard to the Community Park.
+Allow for a wide range of municipal and community facilities such as day care, municipal offices, deed restricted housing, and similar municipal and community uses. - Strive to create a multi-tax district that provides facilities for the School District, the Library District, the Museum District, the town or similar governmental and quasi-governmental entities in order to promote the efficient use of limited tax dollars, shared multi-use facilities, and create more economic development and community vibrancy.